shipsing/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 1. Reinstall Podman with the Podman installer.
 1. Reinstall Podman with another method.

-## Podman Desktop fails creating a Podman machine
+## Podman Desktop fails to create a Podman machine

 #### Issue